 Electronic books available at ECU can be found by searching ECU Worldsearch.
+You can link from the Worldsearch results screen to the eBook by clicking on "Access online".

 The Library purchases eBooks from various publishers and eBook suppliers.